GrantFS/font-awesome/README.md

 - frame_class = The class for the frame.
 - count = The count, for use with comments etc.
 - text = for use with the getText() method

+Any unknown variable can be passed and called in a custom template $item->custom_variable.

 ```